 This will turn off all location tracking, so no apps will be able to access your location.
 It also means that, in theory, Google and the phone manufacturer won’t track or save your location, though there’s evidence it will anyway.
 You may also still get ads based on your IP address location.

-Unfortunately, turning off location altogether also means that you can’t track your phone if it goes missing, you can’t see or share your location in Google Maps or other map services, and some other services and apps may not work as well as they otherwise would.
+Unfortunately, turning off location altogether also means that you can’t track your phone if it goes missing, you can’t see or share your location in

 Another setting worth looking at if you want to limit Google’s tracking is your Web & App Activity.
 You can find full instructions on how to control and delete searches and browsing activity, which sometimes also includes location, from Google.